sosedoff/opentable/README.md

 ## Disclaimer

-- This service is not affiliated with OpenTable Inc., any of its products or employees.
+- This service IS NOT affiliated with OpenTable Inc., any of its products or employees.
 - All content is represented as is and does not have any modifications to the original data
-- Restaurant data has extra columns to simplify integration with OpenTable website

 ## Contact